Notifications

 Rules

 A rule connects events to channels.
-It answers three questions:
+It specifies:

 Event types